11 Poses to Spice Up Your Yoga Routine

 Pose Type: Standing

-Why this pose: Keeping your legs in Warrior I while forward folding your upper body brings balance and alignment to the fore.
+Why This Pose: Keeping your legs in Warrior I while forward folding your upper body brings balance and alignment to the fore.

 1. From Warrior I, interlace your hands behind your back.